fahdi/theme-my-login/readme.txt

 * 2.0.4 - 2009-04-03 - Fixed a bug regarding relative URL's in redirection
 * 2.0.5 - 2009-04-04 - Fixed a bug with default redirection and hid the login form from logged in users
 * 2.0.6 - 2009-04-08 - Added the option to turn on/off subscriber profile theming
+* 2.0.7 - 2009-04-10 - Fixed a bug that broke the Featured Content plugin